-- 1. Students must receive a grade of 75% or higher on each theory exam.
-Theory exams cover a review of Milady's Master Educator Student Course Book. - 2.
-Students must receive 75% or higher on each final exam; final exams cover a complete overview of Milady's Master Educator Student Course Book. - 3.
-Students must receive 75% or higher on the practical exam, which covers the practical application of cosmetology procedures.
+- 1. Theory Exams: Students must receive a grade of 75% or higher on each theory exam.
+Theory exams cover a review of the Milady's Master Educator Student Course book. - 2.
+Final Exam: Students must receive 75% or higher on each final exam; final exams cover a complete overview of the Milady's Master Educator Student Course book.

-INSTRUCTOR PROGRAM INSTRUCTIONAL TECHNIQUES AND METHODS
+INSTRUCTOR INSTRUCTIONAL TECHNIQUES AND METHODS

-The 500 hour Instructor programs are provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
+The 600 hour instructor program are provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
 Clinic equipment, implements and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative and productive career oriented activities.
 The course is presented through well-developed lesson plans that reflect the latest educational methods.
 Subjects are presented by means of lecture, demonstration, and student participation.
 Audio-visual aids, guest speakers, field trips, and other related learning methods are used in the course.